CubeGPT/BukkitGPT/README.md

 4. Copy your plugin from `projects/<artifact_name>/target/<artifact_name>-<version>.jar` to your server `plugins/` folder.
 5. Restart your server and enjoy your AI-powered-plugin.

+## Troubleshooting

+### The POM for org.spigotmc:spigot:jar:1.13.2-R0.1-SNAPSHOT is missing
+Solution: [Download BuildTools](https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar), place it in an empty folder, double-click it, choose "1.13.2" in `Settings/Select Version`, click `Compile` in the bottom right corner and let it finish.
+And then go to your BukkitGPT folder, in `projects/<artifact_name_of_your_plugin>`, double-click `build.bat`.
+You'll find your plugin in `projects/<artifact_name_of_your_plugin>/target` folder.

 ## Contributing
-If you like the project, you can give the project a start, or [submit an issue](https://github.com/Zhou-Shilin/BukkitGPT/issues) or [pull request](https://github.com/Zhou-Shilin/BukkitGPT/pulls) to help make it better.
+If you like the project, you can give the project a star, or [submit an issue](https://github.com/Zhou-Shilin/BukkitGPT/issues) or [pull request](https://github.com/Zhou-Shilin/BukkitGPT/pulls) to help make it better.

 ## License
 ```
-Copyright [2024] [BukkitGPT, BaimoQilin]
+Copyright [2024] [BukkitGPT Team]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.